 Karen has taught a range of subjects in welfare, social work and human services.
-She currently teaches Social Work Theory and Practice (HCS501), Fields of Practice (HC103) as well as in the field education subjects (HCS303 & 402).
+She currently teaches Social Work Theory and Practice, Fields of Practice as well as in the field education subjects in the Bachelor of Social Work and Master of Social Work (Professional Qualifying) degrees.
 She coordinates the Bachelor of Social Work Honours program and the Master of Social Work dissertation subject.
-Karen also supervises PhD candidates and contributes to orientation and ongoing development of postgraduate students.
+Karen also supervises PhD, DSW, MSW and Honours candidates and contributes to orientation and ongoing development of postgraduate students through the Social Work and Human Services Research Higher Degree Seminar program.

 The title of Karen's PhD thesis is 'The experiences and support needs of non-metropolitan women who have used assisted reproduction clinics'.
 This qualitative research explores the experiences of rural women in relation to infertility and assisted reproduction and the role of social work and human service professionals in this context.